bayneri/margin/docs/analyze.md

 - `consumedPercent = (bad / allowedBad) * 100`

 This is a window-local ratio.
 It is not the same as remaining budget over the full rolling period.
+Overall status is `breach` if any SLO exceeded its budget in the window; otherwise `ok` unless partial.

 ## Flags